 The fall feasts are a celebration of the last harvest of the year (grapes) and a celebration of promise for the new season of reaping and harvesting to come.
 It is a time for gratefulness and holiness – being found worthy of God’s blessings next year.
 It is a time to be faithful, without blame, generous, and merciful.
-This is the time of the reaping and preservation of the grapes into new wine (or dried into raisins).
+This is the time of the reaping and preservation of the grapes into new wine.
 The grapes are gathered and placed in the winepress.
-The new wine is placed in new wineskins, and the aged wine is brought out to be enjoyed until the new wine is ready.
+The new wine is placed in new wineskins, and the aged wine is brought out to be enjoyed until the new wine becomes the old wine.

 The first Jewish feasts of the year are connected to the barley and wheat harvests, which along with another important crop – olives (oil), are used to make bread.
 A celebration of the Jewish feasts is a celebration of the bread and the wine, our covenant with God, and the basis of our communion.
 If you’ll notice Jesus presented the bread first, and then the cup in each gospel’s version of the Last Supper, and he likened the bread to His body, the wine to His blood, and the communion to a new covenant in heaven.

-I find it curious that there are three celebrations of the grape harvest.
-Trumpets (which could relate to the gathering or rapture of Christians and Messianic Jews), Atonement (which could relate to the collection of the Jews of the great tribulation, sins being confessed and forgiven), and Tabernacles (which could relate to the families of believers all sharing meals with the Lord and each other in our own little heavenly places) while the grapes of wrath are being harvested – when the only grapes left on the vines of this earth are the unfaithful, rebellious, sour grapes???
+The celebration of Ingathering, as it is called, takes place in the seventh month.
+Seven is a special number in scripture.
+It is the number of perfection and complettion.
+I find it curious that there are three final feasts after the grape harvest: Trumpets (which could relate to the gathering or rapture of Christians and Messianic Jews), Atonement (which could relate to the collection of the Jews out of the great tribulation, sins being confessed and forgiven), and Tabernacles (which could relate to the families of believers all sharing meals with the Lord and each other in our own little heavenly places) while the grapes of wrath are being pressed- when the only grapes left on the vines of this earth are the unfaithful, rebellious, sour grapes???